msfils/socialmedia-app/README.md

- ## Social Media Application
+ # Social Media Application

-This is simple Social Media Application built using React, Tailwind & Sanity
+This is a simple Social Media Application developed using React, Tailwind & Sanity.

-# On Going Project
+## On Going Project